Open-CSP/open-csp/README-CSP.md

 php extensions/SemanticMediaWiki/maintenance/setupStore.php
 php extensions/SemanticMediaWiki/maintenance/rebuildElasticIndex.php
 ```
-7. Use [PageSync]() to install the pages for a basic CSP wiki.
+7. Use [PageSync](https://www.open-csp.org/DevOps:Doc/PageSync) to install the pages for a basic CSP wiki.
-    - You can go to `https://your.wiki.example.com/Special:WSps?action=share` and upload the zip found in this repository.
+    - You can go to `https://your.wiki.example.com/Special:PageSync` and upload the zip found in this repository under the "share" menu.
     - You can do this using the terminal (if you have copied the complete `wsps`-directory in step 2) with the following command:
 ```sh
   php extensions/PageSync/maintenance/WSps.maintenance.php --user 'Maintenance script'
 ```
 8. Everything should work now!
 Visit your site to see if there are problems.
+    - Consider replacing `./logo/Logo.svg` with your own and/or editing `https://your.wiki.example.com/Widget:Logo`.

 ## Usage